 The part of the cash flow statement in which the accountant records the outflow and inflow of cash that are associated with the disposal and acquisition of long-term assets is referred to as investment activities.
 Such activities are included among the primary categories of net cash activities that are mentioned in the cash flow statements.
 In other words, it could be explained as the activities that involve the net amount of cash being paid and received for long-term assets during an accounting period.

 There is often a requirement for businesses to sell or buy assets that ensure the smooth running of the core operations.
 To get insights into the total losses and investment gains that your business might have experienced during a specific period, it is important to assess the investing activities.
+Understanding regulations like the IR35 rules can also be crucial in this context.
 Hence, these activities are a significant part of an organization’s cash flow statement.

 Why Are Investing Activities Considered Essential?